samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 ### Creating an Auth0 API for Azure Functions

 To represent your Azure Functions on Auth0, you will have to create an Auth0 API.
 So, open [the "APIs" section](https://manage.auth0.com/#/apis) and click on the "Create API" section.
-Auth0 will show you a dialog where you will have to provide name for your new API (you can input something like "Microsoft Azure Function", an identifier (in this case, you can input something like `https://my-azure-function`, you will need it later), and a signing alghoritm (you can leave this as `RS256`).
+Auth0 will show you a dialog where you will have to provide name for your new API (you can input something like "Microsoft Azure Function", an identifier (in this case, you can input something like `https://my-azure-function`, you will need it later), and a signing algorithm (you can leave this as `RS256`).
 Then, click the "Create" button and, after a few seconds, you should see your API in the dashboard:

 ![Created API in the dashboard](https://github.com/Daniel-Krzyczkowski/guest-writer/blob/master/articles/images/auth0_5.PNG)